dnut/kwm/README.md

 K-Meleon Window Manager is a tiny open-source application (~4MB of RAM) which removes the title bar of K-Meleon, and adds hotkey controls as well as a window button toolbar to K-Meleon.

 ## Purpose
-K-Meleon is a wonderful lightweight fully featured web browser, but it's biggest problem is a somewhat clunky outdated reliance on a separate title bar.
+K-Meleon is a wonderful lightweight fully featured web browser, but one problem is its somewhat clunky outdated reliance on a separate title bar.
 KWM gives K-Meleon a more minimalistic modern interface similar to Firefox or Chrome by removing the system titlebar and integrating the window buttons into the web browser interface itself.

 I originally created this because I was unsatisfied with the currently existing methods of removing the title bar.
 Using the built in fullscreen settings (or fullscreen2plus) is a workaround that removes the title bar by entering fullscreen mode while leaving the taskbar and toolbars.
 This is unsatisfactory unless you keep K-Meleon maximized 100% of the time.
 If you want to have multiple windows on your screen at once, that solution no longer functions, but K-Meleon Window Manager will work under any circumstances.